-One of the main problems of those who start with food photography, but also of those who have started since quite some time, are the props for food photography.
+One of the main problems of those who start with food photography, but also of those who have started for quite some time, is the props for food photography.

 What are the props for food photography?